Sixtey7/ScoreTrackerBackend/README.md

 ## Current Focus
 + Agricola
-+ Castles of Burgandy
-+ Carcassone
-+ Lords of Waterdeep
++ Games with built-in scoring systems (e.g. Carcassonne)
+	+ In this case, this App is used for historical tracking

 ## Future Plan
-+ Pandemic
-    - Requires a board can win scenario
++ Player(s) vs the board games (e.g. Pandemic)
+	+ Require a different scoring system

 ## Author
 Patrick Shaw